-It's no secret that magicians have secrets.
-It's our industry.
-Like other trades and crafts, magicians have societies dedicated to advancing the art of magic, connecting like-minded magicians, and sharing industry trade-secrets.
+Like other trades and crafts, magicians have societies dedicated to advancing the art of magic, connecting like-minded magicians, and sharing industry trade secrets.

 The Society of American Magicians (S.A.M.) is the world's oldest magic organization.
 It was founded on May 10, 1902, in the back room of Martinka's Magic Store in New York City and now has over 5000 members that meet in 300 branches (called Assemblies) around the world.
-Annual dues for a SAM membership range from $55- $79 USD annually.
-The Society of American Magicians is one of the five North American Member Societies of the World Championship of Magic (FISM)
+Annual dues for a SAM membership range from $55- $ 79 annually.

-The Society of American Magicians represents members around the world including some of the most famous magicians in history, like David Copperfield, Lance Burton, and Mat Franco.
-Notable names like Harry Houdini, Howard Thurston and Dr. Harlan Tarbell served as SAM National President.
+The Society of American Magicians represents members worldwide, including some of the most famous magicians in history, like David Copperfield, Lance Burton, and Mat Franco.

-The official publication for the SAM has changed many times over the Society’s 115+ year history.
-M-U-M Magazine has been the Society of American Magicians official periodical since 1951 and the first newsletter was published with the acronym M-U-M due to a misunderstanding by the printer.
-The intended title was “Magic Unity Might” from the Society's motto
+M-U-M Magazine has been the Society of American Magicians' official periodical since 1951.
+The first newsletter was published with the acronym M-U-M due to a misunderstanding by the printer.
+The intended title was “Magic Unity Might,” from the Society's motto.

 "Those who love Magic will, through Unity, gain Might."

-In addition to a monthly publication, the Society of American Magicians hosts an annual convention and magic contests.
 Magicians can compete in both close-up and stage competitions.
 Winning magicians earn cash prizes and endorsements by the Society to advance to Nationals and the World Championship level.

-The SAM has a program dedicated entirely to magic's youth, aged 7 to 17 called the Society of Young Magicians.
-The Society of Young Magicians was established in July 1984 and has SYM Assemblies throughout the world for the purpose of promoting the interest in magic as a hobby.
+The SAM has a program dedicated entirely to magic's youth aged 7 to 17 called the Society of Young Magicians.

-There are many benefits to joining an organization like the SAM, including their monthly publication, online learning opportunities, live and virtual lectures, networking, convention and magic contests.
-Let’s take a look at the World’s Oldest Magic Organization, the Society of American Magicians.
+Join an organization like the SAM has many benefits, including monthly publication, online learning opportunities, live and virtual lectures, networking, convention and magic contests.

 Here’s a quick link to the topics covered in this article: